Prior Distribution and Model Confidence: Methods

 \afterpage{

 }

-\begin{enumerate} \item For each image in the original training dataset ImageNet-1K (let us call it Base Image Set), we calculate the embeddings for embedding models presented in Table~\ref{tab:embedding_models} using cosine similarity.
+For clarity, we now detail the procedure step by step using one specific classification model as an example: \paragraph{Step 1} For each image in the original training dataset ImageNet-1K (let us call this set the Base Set and the images in the set the Base Images), we calculate the embeddings for the models presented in Table~\ref{tab:embedding_models} using cosine similarity, which is a commonly adopted metric.
 We store these embeddings in the Base Embedding Database.
-Although the Base Image Set serves as a training set for the models we investigated, we do not fine-tune its parameters.
-Therefore, the word "training" could be misleading.
+Although the Base Image Set serves as a training set for the models we investigated, we do not fine-tune their parameters.
+Therefore, the word 'training' could be misleading, and we used the term 'base'.

-\item For the training dataset (a subset of ImageNet-V2), we compute the embeddings for each image and identify $1000$ closest neighbors from a base embedding database.
-This allows us to incorporate information about the local distribution of embeddings.
-We choose this particular number to ensure that we fully describe the neighbors of a particular image.
-We refer to this collection as the Train Embedding Set.
-The term "train" emphasizes that this dataset is used to tune the parameter $N$, which is then kept fixed during the evaluation on the test sets.

-\item For each image in the train image set, we calculate and store the predictions of the classification model.
+\paragraph{Step 2} For each image in the train set (a subset of ImageNet-V2), we compute its embedding and retrieve the $K_{\max}$ nearest neighbors from the Base Embedding Database.
+We refer to this collection as the train set.
+The value of $K_{\max}$ is chosen to be sufficiently large so that increasing it further does not change the outcome of the analysis.
+The term 'train' emphasizes that this dataset is used to tune the parameters $N$ and $L$, which maximize the performance of the algorithm.
+These parameters are then kept fixed during the evaluation on the test sets.
+In addition, for each image in the train image set, we calculate and store the predictions of the classification model without any filtering for reference.